AndronixApp/AndroNix-Web/README.md

 * **Budding Communities** - We now support official AndroNix communities on Telegram and WhatsApp.
 We will soon expand to other platforms as well.

 * **Automation Added** - If you choose AndroNix Premium, we'll handle everything for you.
-Just login and forget the rest.
+Just index and forget the rest.

 * **Profile Tab Added** - Profile let's you see your current status (Premium or not).
 If you're a premium member, profile section has many things for you.